 1. Approved: You can proceed with enlistment or service.
 You may need to meet additional conditions, such as periodic evaluations.

-2. Denied: If denied, you cannot join or continue serving.
+2. Denied: If denied, you will be unable to join or continue serving.
 However, you may appeal or reapply if you can resolve the disqualifying issue.
 Sometimes, they designate a specific time after which you can reapply if symptoms or challenges have not recurred, and again, this is where we can help.

 3. Conditional: You may receive a military psychological waiver with specific conditions, such as being limited to certain roles or requiring ongoing monitoring.